Kansas in the American Civil War: Black Regiments

 Kansas was the first state in the Union to enlist free Black men into the military.
 These units were consisted primarily of Black freedmen who had recently escaped slavery in Missouri and other surrounding slave states.
 While many were eager to fight, others were forced into enlistment by local authorities in the municipalities, mirroring the draft policies President Lincoln had implemented in 1863.
-Black Kansans ended up being enlisted into three regiments, the 1st Kansas Colored Infantry Regiment and the 2nd Kansas Colored Infantry Regiment, and the 83rd United States Colored Infantry.
-The 83rd would fight in Arkansas campaigns against Confederate troops in the area, notably at the Battle of Jenkins' Ferry.
+Black Kansans enlisted into two regiments: the 1st Kansas Colored Infantry Regiment and the 2nd Kansas Colored Infantry Regiment.
+Both units would fight in Arkansas campaigns against Confederate troops in the area, notably at the Battle of Poison Spring and Battle of Jenkins' Ferry.